allysanfoot/MERN-App-Demonstration/README.md

 Check out the video demonstration here: https://youtu.be/K9I4_imEYhM

-You can also find the app deployed here: https://allysanfoot.github.io/MERN-App-Demonstration/
+You can also find the front-end of the app deployed here: https://allysanfoot.github.io/MERN-App-Demonstration/